CGM Deep Dive

 - users trusting the CGM implicitly,

-Result: exposure to fat-tailed outcomes – rare but potentially catastrophic events that are hard to predict and impossible to reverse once they occur.
+the result is exposure to fat-tailed outcomes — rare but potentially catastrophic events that are hard to predict and impossible to reverse once they occur.

 “Would you have preferred fewer CGM choices, non-silenceable very low and very high alarms, a forced finger-prick at times of doubt, or the inconvenience of an early sensor change or calibration — if it had reduced the chance of this outcome?”

-1. Keep BGMs as the explicit backstop
+1. Keep blood glucose meters as the explicit backstop

 - a CGM reading feels “off”,